It's awesome to have superpowers or natural magical abilities, because you can do all sorts of cool things no Muggle

 can do.
 You've got the power inside you.
 The trouble is that it's always trying to get out.
 If you don't use your magic

-, It builds up inside you, until it no place to go but out.
+, it builds up inside you, until it has no place to go but out.
 Being too full of magic may cause it to slip out

 , or just plain old Wacky Antics

 they might "vent" their bottled up powers with an Angst Nuke